miloknowles/llm-paper-classification/README.md

 # Training an arXiv Paper Classifier using BERT-Tiny

-Pre-training and finetuning language models to classify their relevance to a topic.
+Pre-training and finetuning language models to classify their relevance to a topic, built using the [HuggingFace library](https://huggingface.co/docs/transformers/en/index).

 ## Dataset